 The Towns Of The Amalfi Coast

-When planning a trip to Amalfi Coast, a big decision is deciding where to stay Amalfi Coast.
-It first helps to get to know some of the different places.
-Here are some of the most popular towns on the Amalfi Coast:
+So what’s the best town to stay on the Amalfi Coast?
+When planning a trip to Amalfi Coast, a big decision is deciding where to stay on the Amalfi Coast.
+It first helps to get to know some of the different towns along the Amalfi Coast.

 Positano is probably the town most people picture when they think of the Amalfi Coast.
 With beautiful flowers in every street, buildings stuck to the side of the cliff and stairs that will give you your daily workout in 5 minutes.
 It can be a bit more expensive to stay in Positano, but it has a beach, beauty, restaurants and some nightlife options.
 See our Amalfi Coast accommodation guide below for our picks for Positano Italy hotels.

 Amalfi is a central town with a beautiful town square and Duomo, restaurants, beach and a laid-back atmosphere.
 I think it’s one of the best locations on the Amalfi coast.
 Its a great choice for where to stay in Amalfi Coast without a car, as it’s located in the middle of the coast.
 So from here, there are many Amalfi Coast towns to visit that can be easily reached by ferry or bus.

 Just next door to Amalfi, Atrani is a smaller town with a beach, great location, and more peaceful than Amalfi.
 From here you can walk to Amalfi.